Pharmaceuticals in the Environment

 We use the information from our risk assessments to establish or update our internal, compound-specific Environmental Quality Criteria (EQCs), which are used to confirm that wastewaters discharged from our facilities do not contain levels of residual products that present a risk to human health or the environment.
 Our manufacturing facilities are required to use these EQCs, along with industry-accepted risk-assessment methods, to establish procedures for managing and controlling active pharmaceutical ingredients (APIs) in their wastewater.

 We also provide EQC information to suppliers that manufacture pharmaceutical compounds for us and have initiated detailed assessments of our suppliers to better understand and address potential impacts.
-Our production facilities have, or will be provided with, API-treatment technology to ensure that our wastewater meets these EQCs.
+Our production facilities have, or will be provided with, API-treatment technology to ensure that our wastewater meets these EQCs after treatment.
 Our facilities are also required to incinerate any product-containing solid waste streams, unless restricted by local regulation.

-We carefully monitor scientific research on the issue of pharmaceuticals in the environment (PIE), including studies that evaluate the potential effects pharmaceutical products may have on the aquatic environment and human health.
+We carefully monitor scientific research on the issue of PIE, including studies that evaluate the potential effects pharmaceutical products may have on the aquatic environment and human health.
 We support the use of science-based environmental risk assessments, and we will continue to collaborate with regulatory, academic, health care and research organizations to identify additional needs for data on pharmaceuticals in the environment.

 Stakeholder engagement and advocacy